wnbaum/ws-template/README.md

 `;
 ```

 Changes will be made in the future to load the fragment shader from a file.
-Also dynamic canvas resizing would be desireable.
+Also dynamic canvas resizing would be desirable.